SEG3125-A/SEG3125_Grp52_Lab9/README.md

 # SEG3125_Lab8

-- Type "npm start" to execute the program.
-The website page should automatically load up.
+- Open two terminals
+- First terminal run the node server.
+Do so by typing "node server.js"
+- Second terminal run the front end.
+Do so by typing "npm start"
+- Wait a few seconds and the website should open on its own